 Investment received: £75,000 in exchange for 18% equity split between Tej Lalvani, Jenny Campbell and Touker Suleyman (following investment offers from all five Dragons)

 The winning pitch

-For regular Startups' readers, Pouch will be a familiar name – having featured in both our Tech Pitch and Young Entrepreneurs to Watch 2017 – and its success in the Den, with a royal flush of five offers from all five Dragons, is testament to its growth potential.
+For regular Startups' readers, Pouch will be a familiar name – having featured in our Young Entrepreneurs to Watch 2017 – and its success in the Den, with a royal flush of five offers from all five Dragons, is testament to its growth potential.